 Barnaby Joyce has come (no pun intended) and Barnaby Joyce has gone, but one issue that is intimately connected with the circus that surrounded him for the last three weeks has yet to be subjected to any scrutiny.

 And that is the highly incestuous relationship that exists between Australian journalists and politicians and often results in news being concealed from the public.

-The Australian media examined the scandal around Deputy Prime Minister Joyce from many angles, ever since a picture of his pregnant mistress, Vikki Campion, appeared on the front page of the The Daily Telegraph.
+The Australian media examined the scandal around Deputy Prime Minister Joyce from many angles, ever since a picture of his pregnant mistress, Vikki Campion, appeared on the front page of the The Daily Telegraph on February 14.

 Various high-profile journalists tried to offer mea culpas to justify their non-reporting of the affair.

 This is not the first time that journalists in Canberra have known about newsworthy stories connected to politicians and kept quiet.

 In 2005, journalists Michael Brissenden, Tony Wright and Paul Daley were at a dinner with former treasurer Peter Costello at which he told them he had set next April (2006) as the absolute deadline “that is, mid-term,” for John Howard to stand aside; if not, he would challenge him.